hl7au/au-fhir-core/input/includes/scope-note.md

     <ul>
         <li>Revised AU Core Client and AU Core Server CapabilityStatements to align with updated scope</li>
         <li>Updated conformance and guidance pages to reflect the removal of profiles and their references</li>
-        <li>Pruned terminology resources associated with removed profiles from the Terminology page</li>
-        <li>Updated the list of resources supporting the Provenance resource</li>
         <li>Removed examples  the list of resources supporting the Provenance resource</li>
     </ul>
 </li>